Somatochlora: Distribution

+Life history

-Life historySomatochlora larvae typically live in bogs, fens, and/or forest streams, with some species found in lakes.
+Somatochlora larvae typically live in bogs, fens, and/or forest streams, with some species found in lakes.
 They do not occur in marshy ponds.
 Many species are limited to very specific habitats and are rare and local.
 Adults feed in flight and may occur at some distance from their breeding habitat in mixed swarms.

+Species

-SpeciesSomatochlora is the most diverse group within the Corduliidae.
+Somatochlora is the most diverse group within the Corduliidae.
 Of the 42 described species listed below, 25 are North American, 16 are Eurasian, and one is circumboreal (S. sahlbergi).
 Two additional fossil species have been assigned to this genus: S. brisaci, based on a wing from the Upper Miocene in France, and S. oregonica, based on two wings from the Oligocene in Oregon.